LukasVik/funny_fifo/readme.md

 A single LUT.

 Beyond a depth of 63, the address lookup will require two LUTs per bit.
-A depth of 7 is still optimal, though, since it means that address comparisons fit in a single LUT.

 # Trade RAM utilization efficiency for a shorter critical path

-A traditional 8-depth FIFO represents 9 states using two 4-bit state (address) counters.
+A traditional 8-deep FIFO represents 9 states using two 4-bit state (address) counters.
 States: 0 words in FIFO (empty) through 8 words in FIFO (full).
 This is clearly an inefficient usage of the state counters, since 9 states are represented using 4 bits, which technically allows for 16 states.
 The upside is that data can be written to every location in the RAM, and the RAM can be truly "full".